assareh/transit-app-example/README.md

 This application reads the following required configuration parameters from environment variables at startup:
 * `VAULT_ADDR` - Vault cluster or server address
-* `VAULT_AUTH_METHOD` - Specifying which Vault authentication method to use.
-Currently must be set to either `TOKEN` or `AZURE_JWT`.
-If set to AZURE_JWT, your Vault auth method must be configured at the default path of `jwt` with a role of `webapp-role`.
 * `VAULT_DATABASE_CREDS_PATH` - Vault MySQL database dynamic credentials path
 * `VAULT_NAMESPACE` - Vault namespace
 * `VAULT_TRANSFORM_PATH` - Vault Transform engine path